himanshuc11/obsidian/1 - Project/Docker/Introduction to Docker.md

 To build containers we need images.
 These images can be

 1. pre built images, pulled from the docker repositories.
-2. custom images, (base image + source code along with all the dependencies)
+2. custom images, built locally.

 **Pre built images**
 To create containers out of prebuilt images, we just need to run the official image name.